giantswarm/docs/src/content/advanced/connectivity/service-mesh/getting-started/index.md

 ### Tainting nodes

-In order to make node startup smooth, we introduced an experimental feature to our Linkerd CNI App which looks for the `node.giantswarm.io/mesh-not-ready` taint on the node and remove it once the agent is ready.
+To ensure a smooth node startup, we have introduced an experimental feature to our Linkerd CNI App.
+This feature checks for the presence of the `node.giantswarm.io/mesh-not-ready` taint on the node and removes it once the agent is ready.

 To enable this feature, add the following ConfigMap to your Service Mesh Bundle App definition: